BlaqueDevs/se-assignment-day-4-software-project-management-T4godfrey-1/README.md

 Gantt Charts is a tool that gives Visual timelines.They help spot overlaps, plan dependencies, and adjust deadlines easily.

 ## 8. What are the core issues that your software aims to address?
 Why are these problems significant to your target audience?
+Softwares is like a solution to a problem that exists in one way or the other.solving of this issues matter as they results in resources such as time,funds wastage.
+By trying to solving these issues tasks are eased hence smooth operation experience.

 ## 9. How can clearly defining the problem help in developing a more effective software solution?
 problem defination leads to exact knowing  what’s wrong and simplifying the problem into easily understood modules where guides for team to build a targeted fix is favoured, avoiding wasted effort.

 ## 10. How would you describe your software solution in a way that captures its essence without diving into technical details?
 Being clear, focusing on benefits, and skiping tech jargon.

 ## 11. What are the main features or functionalities that make your software stand out?
+The main features incorporated within a softawre solution should be in connection with the users addressed issues of concerns though with unique way of capturing and simple procedures for a user to meet his/her needs(example a softawre solution that aim to work in hand with delivery or ordering-door step operations sparering users the difficulty of providing description of there location but only to provided a functionality within which which specific loacation of a device is obtained automaticaly with placement of order request.)

 ## 12. What data is available regarding the market size and growth potential for your software?

 ## 13. How can understanding market trends inform your software’s positioning and development?